HansNikolaus/titanic_dataset_kaggle/README.md

 ## 📊 Results

 **Overall best-performing model?
-Standard Logsitic Regression**
+Standard Logistic Regression**
-- Overall accuracy of 84.4%
+- Overall Accuracy Score of 84.4%
 - Its Precision, Recall and F1 Scores for Non-Survivors and Survivors were consistently 87% and 81%.

 **Best model for identifying Survivors?
 Class-Weighted Logistic Regression**
-- Overall accuracy of 83.8
+- Overall Accuracy Score of 83.8%
 - Prescision scores were 89% for Non-Survivors and 78% for Survivors.
 - Recall scores were 83% for Non-Survivors and 85% for Survivors.